 Academic Credit and Official Transcripts for the Semester Program

-- The History of Ideas
+The History of Western Thought 3 credits

 - Italian Cooking Lessons – Who doesn’t love Italian food?
 And while you’re living in community at Rome with Purpose, you’ll have the opportunity to have cooking lessons with Debbie Peck, Rome with Purpose’s Manager and resident “chef”.
 Debbie has published two cookbooks and will show you how easy it is to roast peppers, make gnocchi, fresh pasta, and homemade biscotti.

 - Photography – With its world-famous monuments and quaint alleys and caffes, Rome boasts some of the most scenic places for photos.
 But why do so many tourists go back with bad photos?
 Larry Peck, Rome with Purpose’s Director, will teach you important basics so you can capture great photos!

 - Teaching English to Italians and refugees – several evangelical churches in Rome cooperate in helping refugees learn to speak English or Italian.
 We are also exploring possibilities of tutoring elementary Italian students in English at a nearby school.